cross-solution/YawikDocs/source/modules/core/index.rst

 ========================= ==============================================================================================
  Name                      Description
 ========================= ==============================================================================================
- core.create_paginator     is fired when CreatePaginator plugins creating a paginator
+ core.create_paginator     is fired, when CreatePaginator plugins creating a paginator job.created               is fired, when a user created a job opening. job.accepted              is fired, when an admin accepts a new or modifications on an existing job opening
 ========================= ==============================================================================================